-Monica is a multilingual English-French-Spanish-Italian-speaking Cognitive Scientist, Educator, Entrepreneur, Multidisciplinary Artist, and Speaker.
-A firm believer in the intrinsic link between Art and Science, she is the Cofounder and Chief Science & Art Officer at La Petite Noiseuse Productions.
+Monica Lopez-Gonzalez is a multilingual English-French-Spanish-Italian-speaking cognitive scientist, educator, entrepreneur, multidisciplinary artist, and speaker.
+A firm believer in the intrinsic link between art and science, she is the co-founder and chief science and art officer at La Petite Noiseuse Productions.

 Her company’s work uniquely merges questions, methods, data, and theory from the visual, literary, musical and performing arts with the cognitive, brain, behavioral, health and data sciences.
-Monica’s recognition as a particularly imaginative polymath by the Imagination Institute of the University of Pennsylvania’s Positive Psychology Center and her appearances as a rising public intellectual position her as a leading figure in building bridges across sectors and cultures.
-She has also most recently been a current Fellow and distinguished guest and speaker at the Salzburg Global Seminar in Salzburg, Austria.
+Lopez-Gonzalez’s recognition as a “particularly imaginative polymath” by the Imagination Institute of the University of Pennsylvania’s Positive Psychology Center and her appearances as a rising public intellectual positions her as a leading figure in building bridges across sectors and cultures.
+She has also most recently been a current fellow and distinguished guest and speaker at the Salzburg Global Seminar in Salzburg, Austria.

-Prior to co-founding her company, Monica worked in the biotech industry as director of business development.
-She is the Executive Director of Business Development at Novodux and applies her business, scientific, and artistic acumen to digital challenges in healthcare and beyond.
+Prior to co-founding her company, Lopez-Gonzalez worked in the biotech industry as director of business development.
+She is the executive director of business development at Novodux and applies her business, scientific, and artistic acumen to digital challenges in healthcare and beyond.
 She has also simultaneously produced work as an accomplished artist since 2007 and exhibited her film photographs throughout Maryland and New York in both solo and group shows and premiered several films in various national festivals.

-A leading proponent of integrative Science-Art research, application, communication, and engagement within the scientific community, Monica has been a program committee member since 2015 for IS&T’s international Human Vision & Electronic Imaging conference and was the founding co-chair of its ‘Art & Perception’ session.
-A leading proponent of integrative Art-Science development, communication, and promotion within the arts and culture community, Monica was recently appointed as a member of the Board of Directors of the Greater Baltimore Cultural Alliance.
+A leading proponent of integrative science-art research, application, communication, and engagement within the scientific community, Lopez-Gonzalez has been a program committee member since 2015 for IS&T’s international Human Vision & Electronic Imaging conference and was the founding co-chair of its ‘Art & Perception’ session.
+A leading proponent of integrative art-science development, communication, and promotion within the arts and culture community, Lopez-Gonzalez was recently appointed as a member of the Board of Directors of the Greater Baltimore Cultural Alliance.

-For speaking engagements and services, please contact Monica.
+For speaking engagements and services, please contact Lopez-Gonzalez.